 I sense my failure as I get a sense that what I and the students do in the classroom, and what I and the students undergo in the classroom, don’t bring out agents of change.
 A few students who already embody such a form of participation demonstrate it in the class and in their essays.
 One or two students try it for the first time.
 The rest of the class, the overwhelming majority, are unmoved.
 “We have never had this type of class before,” they tell me.
 I hear the voice of x-professor channeled through them.

-After reading For Education I realized that I have been on the right track, but that I haven’t taken my approach far enough.
+After reading How to Fix Education I realized that I have been on the right track, but that I haven’t taken my approach far enough.

 My Current Method